spiral/docs/broadcast/websockets.md

 }
 ```

-> Run `php app.php post hello` to observe message on a page.
+> Run `php app.php post hello` to observe messages on a page.